 Students must be registered for the Fall semester to work.
 If the student registers for the Fall semester but not the Winter intersession, the student may continue to work provided that he/she will not graduate by the end of the Fall semester.
 The student must stop working immediately by the last day of classes for the Fall semester if he/she expects to graduate by the end of the Fall semester.

 The student must be registered for the Spring semester to work.
 If the student registers for the Spring semester but not the Summer intersession, the student may continue to work till the last day of classes for the summer session provided that he/she will not graduate by the end of the Spring semester.
 The student must stop working immediately if he/she expects to graduate by the end of the Spring semester.

 What is the hourly rate of pay ?

 How many hours per week can a student work?

 Students are allowed to work a maximum of 20 hours per week.
 If a student works 6 consecutive hours in a day, it is mandatory that the student take and report on his/her timesheet a ½ hour break.
 The student will not be paid for this break; only for hours worked.

 How and when does a student get paid?

 What happens if a student needs additional Federal Work Study money?

 The student must visit the Federal Work Study Coordinator in the Financial Aid Office to verify if the FWS award can be increased.
 Students who have earned their entire FWS award, may not continue to work.
 A student's supervisor does not have the authority to increase the FWS award, so the student cannot continue to work without the permission of the FWS coordinator.
-The FWS Coordinator must review the student's cost of education to determine if it is possible to increase the award.
+The FWS Coordinator must review the student's cost of attendance to determine if it is possible to increase the award.

 What happens if a student does not earn all of her/his Work Study award?